Bavtyta/Bavtyta/README.md

 - Contribute to an **Open-Source Project**
 - Build a portfolio of practical projects

+## Fun facts

+- I have a cat
+- I don't like woke up early, but I like meet the dawn
+- Hobbi: gym, skiing, singing

 ---

 ⭐️ From [Bavtyta Dmitry](https://github.com/Bavtyta) | Student at Samara University